-So if you want to understand whether you are on right track or not, just ask yourself a simple question: "Do I really make wise decisions?"
+So if you want to understand whether you are on the right track or not, just ask yourself a simple question: “Do I make wise decisions?”

 The answer isn’t much important here.
 The more important thing is honesty.

-If you are honest and true to yourself, you will find the right answer.
+If you are honest and authentic to yourself, you will find the correct answer.

 Do you understand now?

 Honesty and simplicity are some of the most underrated things in this world.

 Although you might look stronger externally, you will lose touch with your values over time.

 And all this will further push you down the hell of worries and struggles.